effevi59/tcldocker/README.md

 generate your home instance of this container in this way

-download rivet.dck on a new, empty directory, i.e. mydir
+download rivet.dck and rivetsetup.sh on a new, empty directory, i.e. mydir

 cd mydir